Soccer-Mbappe shines as France qualify for Euros with Portugal and Belgium

 The Netherlands were without Cody Gakpo, Jurrien Timber, Sven Botman, Matthijs de Ligt, Frenkie de Jong, Mark Flekken, Memphis Depay, Noa Lang, Teun Koopmeiners, Tyrell Malacia, and Steven Berghuis because of injuries.

-They reduced the arrears through Quilindschy Hartman in the 83rd minute with the 21-year-old's first goal on his debut.
+They reduced the arrears through Quilindschy Hartman in the 83rd minute with the 21-year-old's first goal on his debut, and it was the first goal France conceded in the qualifying campaign.

+"We're happy with the result but it's true that our goal was not to concede so it's like a stain on our performance.
+We're aiming for perfection," midfielder Rabiot said.

-Greece kept their qualifying hopes alive with a 2-0 win in Ireland to take second place in the group on 12 points, three ahead of the Netherlands who have a game in hand.
+Greece boosted their qualifying hopes with a 2-0 win in Ireland to take second place in the group on 12 points, three ahead of the Netherlands who have a game in hand.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.